 - AIR RIFLE KIT – Perfect your marksmanship with this easy to pump, realistic looking, classic feeling BB gun fit for youth and adults.
 Built with inspiration from the legendary repeating rifles of the old west!
 You’ll feel like a true gunslinger!

-- NO CO2 CARTRIDGES NEEDED – Pumping is a breeze thanks to our long lever arm and built in spring action.
+- CO2 CARTRIDGES NOT NEEDED – Pumping is a breeze thanks to our long lever arm and built in spring action.
 The cast iron lever acts as your pump arm.
 1-10 pumps will give you variable power levels based on your shooting.
 Maximum 10 pumps will shoot pellets at 800 fps!

 - CONTROL YOUR SHOTS – with this dual ammo multi-pump pneumatic!
 Capable of shooting single .177 pellets or multiple metal BBs from the built in 50-BB reservoir.